 Female employees needed to dress modestly, which included hair held back in a ponytail and no makeup.

-This newfound spiritual hygiene combined with actual hygiene (McDonald's restaurants were also pretty clean) attracted young families looking for cheap, fast meals.
+This newfound spiritual hygiene combined with actual hygiene (McDonald's restaurants maintained high standards of cleanliness) attracted young families looking for cheap, fast meals.

 Furthermore, Rav Avigdor Miller postulated (can't remember where) that the economic success of several Arab countries is possibly related to its public emphasis on modest dress and behavior for both men and women.
 They also don't allow toeva.